Skip to main content

 Celebrating Asian Heritage Month in BC

-Celebrating the culture, art, and traditions of our Asian Canadian neighbours and friends is a great way to learn about the many Asian cultures that enrich our province and make BC such a wonderful place to live.
-Here are seven ways to celebrate Asian Heritage Month, embrace our diverse communities and perhaps try something new.
+Celebrating the cultures, art and traditions of our Asian Canadian neighbours and friends is a great way to learn about the many Asian cultures that enrich our province.
+Here are six ways to celebrate Asian Heritage Month, embrace our diverse communities and perhaps try something new.

-1. Discover art from an Asian artist.
+1. Discover Asian art.
 Here are some current exhibits that you can experience online or in person:

 2. Cook something new.
-Why not challenge yourself to try a new food!
-Here are a few favourite recipes and take-out spots from our BCAA team members.
-From Korean, Vietnamese, Japanese, Filipino to Chinese and more, there are so many unique and delicious options.
-If you’re feeling confident in the kitchen try an Asian-inspired dish that you’ve never made before.
+Why not challenge yourself to try a new food?
+From Korean, Vietnamese, Japanese, Filipino, Chinese and more, there are so many unique and delicious options.
+If you’re feeling confident in the kitchen, try an Asian-inspired dish that you’ve never made before.
 If takeout is more your style, order from a local Asian-owned business in your region.

 Asian food

 3. Get crafty.
-For the perfect calming activity that’s all-age-friendly, try origami.
+For the perfect calming activity that’s friendly for all ages, try origami.
 You can find a brief history of origami here, and here is a beginner’s guide to get your started with options for more advanced folds too.

-We can help create a better and more inclusive BC for all by taking simple steps to educate ourselves, including learning how to be an ally to minority communities in our province.
+We can help create a better and more inclusive BC for all by taking simple steps to educate ourselves, including learning how to be a better ally to equity-deserving communities in our province.

 hands going up illustration